-Infection Prevention and Control Practices (continued) 11.
-Among residents with an MDRO admitted to your facility from other healthcare facilities, what percentage of the time does your facility receive information from the transferring facility about t resident's MDRO status? the % Antibiotic Stewardship Practices 12.
+Page 4 or 6 Infection Prevention and Control Practices (continued) 11.
+Among residents with an MDRO admitted to your facility from other healthcare facilities, what percentage of the time does your facility receive information from the transferring facility about resident's MDRO status? the resident 3 MDICO status: % Antibiotic Stewardship Practices 12.
 Are there one or more individuals responsible for the impact of activities to improve use of antibiotics at your facility? □ Yes □ No If Yes, what is the position of the individual(s)? (select all that apply) ☐ Medical director ☐ Director of Nursing ☐ Consultant Pharmacist ☐ Other (please specify): 13.
 Does your facility have a policy that requires prescribers to document an indication for all antibiotics in the medical record or during order entry? □ Yes □ No If Yes, has adherence to the policy to document an indication been monitored? □ Yes □ No 14.
 Does your facility provide facility-specific treatment recommendations, based on national guidelines and local susceptibility, to assist with antibiotic decision making for common clinical conditions? □ Yes □ No If Yes, has adherence to facility-specific treatment recommendations been monitored? □ Yes □ No 15.
 Is there a formal procedure for performing a follow-up assessment 2-3 days after a new antibiotic start to determine whether the antibiotic is still indicated and appropriate (e.g. antibiotic time out)? □ Yes □ No 16.
-Does a physician, nurse, or pharmacist review courses of therapy for specified antibiotic agents and communicate results with prescribers (i.e., audit with feedback) at your facility? □ Yes □ No If Yes, What type of feedback is provided to prescribers? (check all that apply) ☐ Feedback on antimicrobial route and/or dosing $\hfill\Box$ Feedback on the selection of antimicrobial therapy and/or duration of therapy ☐ Other (please specify): 17.
+Does a physician, nurse, or pharmacist review courses of therapy for specified antibiotic agents and communicate results with prescribers (i.e., audit with feedback) at your facility? □ Yes □ No If Yes, What type of feedback is provided to prescribers? (check all that apply) ☐ Feedback on antimicrobial route and/or dosing $\hfill \square$ Feedback on the selection of antimicrobial therapy and/or duration of therapy ☐ Other (please specify): 17.
 Does the pharmacy service provide a monthly report tracking antibiotic use (e.g., new orders, number of days of antibiotic treatment) for the facility? □ Yes □ No 18.
 Has your facility provided education to clinicians and other relevant staff on improving antibiotic use in the past 12 months? □ Yes □ No 19.
 Does your facility have a written statement of support from leadership that supports efforts to improve antibiotic use? □ Yes □ No

-Antibiotic Stewardship Pract tices (continued) 20.
-Are antibiotic use and resi assurance/performance in istance data reviewed by leam nprovement committee meet □ Yes □ No ibiotic stewardship expertise (, stewardship team at referral Electronic Health Record Uti ilization 22.
-Indicate whether any of th e following are available in a n electronic health record (che eck all that apply): ☐ Microbiology lab cul susceptibility results ☐ Medication orders ☐ Medication administ tration record ☐ Resident vital signs ☐ Resident admission notes ☐ Resident progress notes ☐ Resident transfer or r discharge notes $\ \square$ None of the above Facility Water Management a and Monitoring Program 23.
-Have you ever conducted a other opportunistic waterborne Burkholderia, Stenotrophomon spread in the facility water syst If Yes, when was the most pathogens (e.g. Pseudomor las, nontuberculous mycobac nas, Acinetobacter, cteria, and fungi) could grow a e)? nd □ Yes □ No □ ≤1 year ago □ >1 and ≤ 3 years ago □ > 3 years ago 24.
-Does your facility have a w transmission of Legionella and If Yes, who is represented ne pathogens? □ Yes □ No ☐ Facility Administrator ☐ Nursing Leadership (e.g., DON or ADON) ☐ Consultant ☐ Facilities Manager/ Engineer ☐ Maintenance Staff ☐ Infection Preventionist ☐ Risk/Quality Management Staff ☐ Medical Director ☐ Equipment/ Chemical □ Ot ther (specify): 25.
-Do you regularly monitor the following parameters in your building's water system?
-(Check all that apply) Disinfectant (such as residual chlorine)
+Page 5 01 6 Antibiotic Stewardship Pract tices (continued) assurance/performance improvement committee meetings? □ Yes □ No 21.
+Does your facility have access to individual(s) with antibiotic stewardship expertise (e.g., consultant pharmacist trained in antibiotic stewardship, stewardship team at referral hospital, Yes external infectious disease/stewardship consultant)?
+Electronic Health Record Ut ilization 22.
+Indicate whether any of the ne following are available in a ın electronic health record ( che ck all that apply): ☐ Microbiology lab cu susceptibility results ☐ Medication orders ☐ Medication adminis tration record ☐ Resident vital signs ☐ Resident admission notes ☐ Resident progress notes ☐ Resident transfer o r discharge notes $\hfill\Box$ None of the above Facility Water Management a and Monitoring Program 23.
+Have you ever conducted a facility risk assessment to identify where Legionella and other opportunistic waterborne pathogens (e.g. Pseudomonas, Acinetobacter, Burkholderia, Stenotrophomonas, nontuberculous mycobacteria, and fungi) could growand spread in the facility water system (e.g., piping infrastructure)?
+If Yes, when was the most recent assessment conducted?
+(Check one) □ ≤ 1 year ago ☐ >1 and ≤ 3 years ago □ > 3 years ago 24.
+Does your facility have a watransmission of Legionella and If Yes, who is represented rne pathogens? □ Yes □ No ☐ Facility Administrator ☐ Nursing Leadership (e.g., DON or ADON) ☐ Consultant ☐ Facilities Manager/ Engineer ☐ Maintenance Staff ☐ Infection Preventionist ☐ Risk/Quality Management Staff ☐ Medical Director ☐ Equipment/ Chemical □ O1 ther (specify): · · uch as residual chlorine) □ Yes □ No levels ective actions when disinfecta nits as determined by your wat